slider003/mncoleman/personal-website/README.md

 ---

-Built with ❤️ using Next.js, Tailwind CSS, and Decap CMS
+Built with ❤️ using Next.js, Tailwind CSS, and Notion